-On April 6, 2018, we made our first batch of our “Gouda-style” cheese called Mountain Gem.
+Our washed-curd “Gouda-style” cheese is called Mountain Gem.
 The curds are rinsed or washed with water which takes away some of the acidity.
-This gem of a cheese ages a minimum of 3 months and is a milder and slightly sweeter cheese.
-We started selling Mountain Gem in June of 2018.
+This gem of a cheese ages a minimum of 3 months and is a milder, slightly sweeter and nuttier cheese.
 Those who prefer a milder but still creamy and flavorful cheese have come to love our Mountain Gem.
 Mountain Gem melts nicely and makes an excellent grilled cheese sandwich.
 Mountain Gem is an extended family favorite.

 Our most recent addition is our cold smoked Mountain Gem.
 Wedges of Mountain Gem cheese are exposed to natural apple wood smoke in a chamber where the cheese never warms to over 55 degrees F. The flavor of the natural apple wood smoke is a wonderful addition to the charcuterie board.

 Our “Pecorino Romano-style” cheese is appropriately called Pecorino Idaho.
 This wonderful cheese ages a minimum of 9 months and is a very strong piquant cheese.
 This is a harder and drier cheese and is used primarily for grating.
 A little bit goes a long way on pasta, salads, and soups.
 We especially like it grated on a Caesar salad.
 Still, some people who prefer a stronger cheese enjoy it just the way it is.